mfloryan/aoc2018/README.md

-# Advent of Code 2018
+# Advent of Code

-You know 🎄and coding together, every morning.
-Mostly to see if I can still do it.
+## 2017

+Didn't do much...

+## 2018

+See inside `2018/`

-Find all the nice things here: https://adventofcode.com/2018
+Find all the nice things here: https://adventofcode.com/